Leave and Earnings Statement (LES) & Pay Information

 Enlisted Standard Allowance:

-If a trainee starts basic on the first of a month.
-Base pay for E-1 under 4 months in service is $1449.00 (2016 pay chart) minus the -$400 advance. $1049.00 Now take out Medicare, federal tax, social security, and state tax (if any) from that base pay...
-For the single trainee my guess is 26-28% the government takes back.
-So I'll guess...Approximately $375.00 combined.
-Leaves $674 divided by 2 = around $337.00 for the 15th and 30th pay.
-However, most do not arrive on the first day of the month and the later in the month they arrive the less they get paid as their base pay.
-Remember base pay is prorated based on date of arrival.
+Remember base pay is prorated based on date of arrival and that the $400 advance will be repaid.
 So that first checks are going to be tiny the later in a month they arrive.
 First paychecks take about 4-6 weeks to catch up to the airman depending when they start BMT.
-Payday is the 1st and 15th of the month unless they fall on Sunday or Holiday...
+Payday is the 1st and 15th of the month unless they fall on weekend or Holiday...
 Then they usually post checks a work day or 2 before.

 Here is the Department of Defense Financial Management Regulation.
 Volume 7A: "Military Pay Policy - Active Duty and Reserve Pay" http://comptroller.defense.gov/Portals/45/documents/fmr/Volume_07a.pdf